DocSpring/craco-antd/README.md

 > (`customizeTheme` is just an alias for the `modifyVars` option in `less-loader`.)

-Finally, you can pass a `lessLoaderOptions` option if you want full control over the `less-loader` options:
+Finally, you can pass a `lessLoaderOptions` object if you want full control over the `less-loader` options:

 ```js
 module.exports = {